stat-lab/TRsv/README.md

 ### Annotate variants overlapping gene regions (optional)

-TRsv annotate command adds gene name/ID and gene region that overlap with the TR regions or SVs/indels to the INFO filed (with SVANN key) of the vcf file.
+The annotate command adds gene name/ID and gene region that overlap with the TR regions or SVs/indels to the INFO filed (with SVANN key) of the vcf file.
 The gene regions include exon/CDS (All-exons if the TR or SV completely overlaps all exons), 5’-/3’-UTR, intron, 5’-/3’-flanking region.
 Two ranges (5 Kb and 50 Kb) of the flanking regions are specified by default, and these lengths can be changed with the options, -c5, -c3, -f5, and -f3.
 These annotations are also added to the FORMAT AN subfield for each sample in an additional output vcf file.
 For human, one of the gff3 gene annotation files (Homo_sapiens.GRCh37.87.gff3.gz, Homo_sapiens.GRCh38.104.gff3.gz, or Homo_sapience.T2T-chm13v2.0.ensemble.gff3.gz), downloaded from Ensembl (ftp://ftp.ensembl.org/pub/grch37/release-87/gff3/homo_sapiens9), is automatically selected by default.
 For non-human species, a gff3 annotation file obtained from the Ensembl site must be specified with the -r option.
 Any input SV vcf file with SVTYPE and SVLEN keys in the INFO field can be used.
 The annotate command can be done as follows:
 <Human data>

 ```